tgc-bot/FourAcesContracts/Membership.md

-The Ministry of Games has the sole authority to issue the following fees, with "games missed" resetting weekly: (note that \(x\)is the number of games missed, with poker games missed and blackjack missed being counted independantly to the other.)
+The Ministry of Games has the sole authority to issue the following fees, with "games missed" resetting weekly: (note that \(x\)is the number of games missed, with poker games missed and blackjack missed being counted independently to the other.)

   - **For blackjack**, the fee SHALL be calculated via:
     \(f\left( x \right) = 50x\).
 Such fees MAY be waived by the M.O.G.
     for the first two instances, but MUST be issued from there after.

   - **For poker,** the fee SHALL be calculated via:
     \(f\left( x \right) = 50x\).
 Such fees MAY be waived if the M.O.G.
     determines that the player would be unable to fairly play, such as if they are attending school-mandatory sessions (including detentions or study sessions); under such circumstances, the fee would only be the poker blind itself and MUST NOT be any higher.

 In any instance where a missing player would be a blind, then the Casino SHALL cover the blind and eat the loss.